 - Propping open fire doors for any purpose other than emergency evacuation;

-- Use of roofs and fire escapes for any purpose other than for escape from a fire or threat of a fire;
+- Use of roofs and fire escapes for any purpose other than for escape from a fire or other emergencies;

 - Accidental activation of a smoke detector or fire alarm resulting from hall sports, water fights, and so on;

 - Lighting open flames, and the possession of highly combustible items, including but not limited to, fireworks, candles and incense;